Since 1921, academic conduct for students at Stanford has been governed by the Honor Code, which reads as follows:

 Rule 5: Use of generative AI tools is disallowed on graded work

 While artificial intelligence (AI) tools can be valuable in certain contexts, in this course it is important that students develop their own skills to create, modify, and debug code without the use of this technology.
 To maximally gain from the intentionally designed learning experiences in the course, it will be crucial that that students rely on personal efforts rather than use of AI tools.
 In fact, in many cases, it will be the effort itself (not the product) that is most valuable!
 For this class, all code submitted for a grade must be independently written by you.
 Just as you cannot take credit for using code written by others, you are disallowed from using generative AI tools (like ChatGPT) to create, modify, or debug code which you then submit as your own work.
 Doing so in this course is a violation of the Stanford Honor Code.

 Note: all submissions are subject to automated plagiarism detection.

 The Stanford CS department employs powerful automated plagiarism detection tools that compare assignment submissions with other submissions from current and previous quarters, including intermediate versions.
 The tools also compare submissions against a wide variety of online solutions and code produced by generative AI.
-These detection tools are effective at detecting unusual resemblances in programs, which are then further examined by the course staff.
+These detection tools are effective at identifying unusual resemblances in programs, which are then further examined by the course staff.
 The staff then make the determination as to whether submissions are deemed to be potential infractions of the Honor Code and referred to Stanford's Community Standards office.